dalejbarr/singularity-def/README.md

 ## Tidyverse container `talklab-tidy` v0.1.0

-This container is build from the `talklab-base` image, and adds the following R packages:
+This container is built from the `talklab-base` image, and adds the following R packages:

 * tidyverse
 * devtools